 Trading in a White Coat for a Black Suit

-The following first appeared in the Summer 2012 issue of The Docket, the Earle Mack School of Law biennial newsletter.
+The following first appeared in the Summer 2012 issue of The Docket, the law school's biennial newsletter.

 In 2008, Hiromi Sanders was putting her PhD in human physiology to excellent use, studying epilepsy at Columbia University, in New York City.